UoMEsports/HiveAid-bundle/README.md

 HiveAid-bundle is a [NodeCG](http://github.com/nodecg/nodecg) bundle.
 It was developed and run in version 1.3.1.
 It may work with future versions, but there's no guarantee that it will work on anything else.

-Big thanks to the GDQ and TipOfTheHats teams, a lot of the extensions are taken from GDQ, and the omnibar is a straight up reskin of the TotH one.
+Big thanks to the GDQ and TipOfTheHats teams, the totals extension was taken from GDQ, and the omnibar is a straight up reskin of the TotH one.

 ## Features
 - GDQ Donation tracker integration (total & popups)